ryanw-mobile/compose-pager-demo/README.md

 Let's try `CompositionLocal`!
 We can perform haptic feedback in two lines of code.

 The following `LaunchedEffect` can perform haptic feedback during a page-change event.
-Within the same collector, you may do some extra work related to the page change.
+You may do some extra work related to the page change within the same collector.

 ```
     var currentPageIndex by remember { mutableStateOf(0) }